Skip to main content

 • showing your full head, unless you cover your head for religious or medical reasons

-You can't use the same document as both proof of identity and proof of address.
+You cannot use the same document as both proof of identity and proof of address.

 Proof of identity must be in the applicant's name and show their date of birth.
 You must submit a copy of one of the following: